 Recently we heard that Molloy’s, which we thought had closed down, had reopened following a renovation.
 We were passing by not so long ago and figured we’d drop in to check out the handy work.
-Truth be told, we hadn’t been in for quite a while – having remembered the bar as a well-weathered rough house that contained a gents which waged a fully-fledged assault on even the most insensitive of olfactory setups.
+Truth be told, we hadn’t been in for quite a while – having remembered the bar as a well-weathered rough house that contained a gents toilet, which waged a fully-fledged assault on even the most insensitive of olfactory setups.

-Having entered Molloy’s of a midweek evening we could gladly report that the only aroma to caress the nostrils was a sweet perfume of timber and varnish.
+Having entered Molloy’s on a midweek evening we could gladly report that the only aroma to caress the nostrils was a sweet perfume of timber and varnish.
 The refurbishment is of the best possible kind; there’s no trendy modern architectural wank going on, the pub has simply been returned to its former glory.
 The dust is gone, the wood polished and the fixtures glossy once again.

-Pint wise, everything was spot on – creamy, well-poured and a tulip glass as the vessel.
+Pint-wise, everything was spot on – creamy, well-poured and a tulip glass as the vessel.
 Being thorough I sank a few to verify the first wasn’t a fluke.
 The staff are a good bunch.
 Their rapport with the locals heightens the homely atmosphere of the pub and doesn’t at all detract from them competently carrying out their duties.
 Speaking of bartenders’ duties, one of the less glamourous was to be called upon when a local boozehound, not content with the skinful he’d clearly already consumed attempted an entrance that wasn’t half as discreet as he thought.
 Taking notice of this, the barwoman was straight out to dispatch the man.
 After he’d endured a deserved four minutes of the stern sort of rollicking a mother might lay upon a misbehaving five-year-old, the seventy-plus man was out the door.
 The Barwoman bid him a farewell in a tone wildly contrasting with that she had just thrown him out with and insisted that he mind himself and that she’d see him tomorrow.

 Molloy’s is back on the map!
 We’ll definitely be back in soon.
 Make sure you are too.